EBIBioSamples/biosamples-v4/README.md

 To start a copy running on the local machine (e.g. to test any changes you have made) you can use Docker and Docker-compose. https://docs.docker.com/compose/

-You can use `docker-compose up` to start all the services, or you can bring them up and down at will individually.
+You can use `docker-compose up` to start all the services, or you can bring them up individually.
 See docker-compose.yml file for more information on service names and dependencies.

 By default, the pipelines will not be run.
 They can be manually triggered as follows: